Ynn/selfstar/intro-ipojo.md

 iPOJO is a component model: its purpose is to provide programming facilities in order to lower business code complexity.
 Specifically, an iPOJO component is a “plain old Java object” (A Java class!) enriched with meta-data.
 Meta-data is used to **generate** complex code implementing non functional properties.
 Code injection is done at compilation time by the framework.

-In particular, meta-data specify the services provided by a component and the services that are required by the component, along with the resolution politics.
+In particular, code is injected in order to manage all the service-­oriented interactions: service publication, service instantiation, service selection, service discovery.
+This code generation is based on the meta-data specifying the services provided by a component and the services that are required by the component, along with the resolution politics.
 Services are expressed as Java class interface.

 Using the meta-data,